strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 While working with this configuration, I noticed that after a period of inactivity, so not sending messages as a steady stream, the mirroring suddenly stopped after a few minutes.
 It turns out that it's really important to set the configuration of `connections.max.idle.ms` and `metadata.max.age.ms`, for the producer, with a value less than 4 minutes!
 You could ask ... from where does this "magic" value come ?
-This is related to the behaviour of the Azure load balancers, in front of the Eveng Hub, which have an idle timeout setting of 4 minutes to 30 minutes.
+This is related to the behaviour of the Azure load balancers, in front of the Event Hub, which have an idle timeout setting of 4 minutes to 30 minutes.
 By default, it is set to 4 minutes.
 If a period of inactivity is longer than the timeout value, there's no guarantee that the TCP ession is maintained between the client and the cloud service.
 You can find more information on the official Microsoft [documentation](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-tcp-idle-timeout#tcp-idle-timeout).